Shamli: Location

 It is 100 km from Delhi, 65 km from Meerut and Saharanpur, 40 km from each Muzaffarnagar, Karnal and Panipat.

 Geography

 Shamli is located at 29.45°N 77.32°E. It has an average elevation of 254 m.

 Demographics

 Provisional data from the 2011 census shows that Shamli has a population of 107,233, of which 57,236 are male and 49,997 are female.
 The literacy rate is 82.97 per cent.
-Shamli is declared as the first ODF (Open Defecation Free) district of Uttar Pradesh, made by the leading efforts of DM Sujeet Kumar.
+Shamli became the first ODF (Open Defecation Free) district of Uttar Pradesh, made by the leading efforts of DM Sujeet Kumar.

-Notable Personalities

-Arvind Sangal is a educationist, social worker and philanthropist.
-From 2012 to 2017, he was the chairperson of the municipality.

 Transport

-Shamli has a very poor public transport connectivity.
-There are multiple unreserved trains run from Delhi to Shamli, but these trains run overloaded.
-There is no night bus service available from Shamli to any city.
+Shamli has public transport connectivity.
+There are trains run from Delhi to Shamli and Saharanpur Though, multiple bus services compromising of UP, Haryana Roadways and various UPSRTC A.C buses for Delhi and Lucknow, both private and public, run during the day.